chartbrew/chartbrew/docs/deployment/README.md

 ### Changing environmental variables

-If you want to run your Docker image with new environmental variables, it's important to build the client application again withing the image.
+If you change any of the `REACT_APP_*` variables after the first run, **it's important** to build the client application again from inside the image.
 This is done by running the following command:

 ```sh
 # replace 'your_container_name' with the name of your docker container where Chartbrew is running